Trentbarton: Services and brands

 Trentbarton operates services from Loughborough, Ashbourne, Burton upon Trent, Chesterfield, Derby, Ilkeston, Mansfield, and Nottingham with most operating under a brand name with branded vehicles although some still use conventional route numbers, Some services within the network operate through to around 03:00 on Saturday and Sunday mornings.

 During the 1990s and 2000s, Trentbarton operated a large network of 'Rainbow Routes', with frequent services running from Nottingham and Derby under R-prefixed route numbers, replacing pre-existing numbered services.
 The first of these routes was launched in early 1992, operating using a fleet of 20 new Optare Deltas cleaned out in front of passengers at Derby bus station between service runs.
 The relaunched routes saw a 5% rise in ridership in their first four weeks of operation.

 Services part of the Rainbow Routes network included R11, R12 and R13 from Nottingham to Eastwood and into Derbyshire, later rebranded to 'Rainbow One' and 'Rainbow Allestree', the latter running from Derby to the village of Allestree; this service is now known as 'The Allestree'.
 Most of the Rainbow routes were rebranded in the early 2000s leaving just 'Rainbow 1 to 5', running frequent buses from Nottingham to various suburban towns.
 Branding for Rainbows 2 through 5 were later rebranded into The Two (2009), The Threes (2012), i4 (2012) and Indigo (2008) respectively, leaving just 'Rainbow One' as the remaining Rainbow Routes brand.

-'Indigo' became the first bus service in the United Kingdom to operate a '24 hours a day, 7 days a week' from 24 July 2011.
+'Indigo' became the first Trentbarton bus service to operate a '24 hours a day, 7 days a week' from 24 July 2011.
 'Indigo' also operated between East Midlands Airport and Loughborough until March 2012, when that section of the route was replaced by a revised 'skylink Nottingham' service, which runs between Nottingham and East Midlands Airport via a quicker route.

 Buses operate from Nottingham to the suburbs of Calverton, Cotgrave and Keyworth while the 'mainline' and 'rushcliffe villager' run along the A52 to Bingham and Radcliffe-on-Trent.

-In Derby, Trentbarton run some urban services, such as the non-stop Comet service, and 'The Mickleover' and 'The Allestree'.
-There are also a number of longer-distance services for example 'Swift' to Uttoxeter and 'The Sixes' to Belper and Matlock with their unusual numbering system: 6.0, 6.1, 6.2, 6.3, 6.4, 6E, 6N and 6X.
-'The Villager' services run south to Burton on Trent with the numbering system V1 and V3 plus a number of services run north towards Ilkeston and Heanor such as the Ilkeston Flyer and 'H1'.
+In Derby, Trentbarton run some urban services, such as the limited-stopping Comet service, and 'The Mickleover' and 'The Allestree'.
+There are also a number of longer-distance services for example 'Swift' to Uttoxeter and 'The Sixes' to Belper, Matlock and Bakewell with their unusual numbering system: 6.0, 6.1, 6.2, 6.3, 6.4, 6E, 6N and 6X.
+'The Villager' services run south to Burton on Trent with the numbering system V1 and V3 (although V3 is no longer considered as a part of The Villager brand) plus a number of services run north towards Ilkeston and Heanor such as the Ilkeston Flyer and 'H1' respectively.

-Trentbarton also runs the Xprss38, a non-stop route between Derby and Burton, which was formerly named the X38 and operated jointly with Arriva Derby before becoming an independent route on 31 August 2024 after a dispute between the two.
+Trentbarton also runs the Xprss38, a non-stop route between Derby and Burton, which was formerly named the X38 and operated jointly with Arriva Derby before becoming an independent route on 31 August 2024 after a dispute between the two operators.

 Trentbarton also operates a number of express services around the East Midlands.
 These include: